 The reduction uses the decisional $\GRLWE$ oracle to simulate oracles such that the probability that $\OO_{j}^{(i)}(z,m)$ outputs 1 only depends on $\exp(m)\left|z-\frac{\rho_{j}^{(i)}(e)+\rho_{u-j}^{(i)}(e)}{2}\right|$, where $z\in\C$ with $\left|z-\frac{\rho_{j}^{(i)}(e)+\rho_{u-j}^{(i)}(e)}{2}\right|$ sufficiently small.
 Hence, $\OO_j^{(i)}$ serves as an oracle with ``hidden center'' $\frac{\rho_{j}^{(i)}(e)+\rho_{u-j}^{(i)}(e)}{2}$ as defined in Definition \ref{OHCP}.
 Likewise, we can also use the decision $\GRLWE$ oracle to simulate oracles with ``hidden centers'' $\frac{\rho_{j}^{(i)}(e)-\rho_{u-j}^{(i)}(e)}{2}$.
 Combining these results, we can retrieve $\rho_{j}^{(i)}(e)$ and $\rho_{u-j}^{(i)}(e)$.

-First, we consider a fixed $j$, and then apply Proposition \ref{ohcp} to find a good enough approximation to $\frac{\rho_{j}^{(i)}(e)\pm\rho_{u-j}^{(i)}(e)}{2}$ for each $i$, which allows us to recover $e_{j}(t)\pm e_{u-j}(t)$ by solving a system of linear equations.
-Furthermore, given $e_{j}$ with respect to all $j$, we can recover $e$ efficiently except with negligible probability.
+Fix an index $j$ and apply Proposition~\ref{ohcp} to obtain a sufficiently accurate approximation of $\frac{\rho_{j}^{(i)}(e)\pm\rho_{u-j}^{(i)}(e)}{2}$ for each $i$, which in turn enables recovery of $e_j(t)\pm e_{u-j}(t)$ via a system of linear equations.
+Having all $e_j$ for every $j$, we can efficiently reconstruct $e$ except with negligible probability.